alosec/claude-editor-hook/memory-bank/02-active/currentWork.md

 ## Notes

-- Command palette paradigm is solid - just need reliable menu re-access
+- Command palette paradigm is fully functional with `menu` alias!
 - Config leaking is fixed - no more brown status bars or wrong prefix keys
 - Keep nested session benefits: isolation, flexibility, tmux power
+- `menu` command is more discoverable than Ctrl+backtick (shown in welcome message)